Broken or Cracked, Fractured Ribs Hurt

 - bruised or bleeding lung

-- lacerated (torn) spleen, kidneys or liver— less common because the lower ribs are more flexible and less prone to fracture.
+- lacerated (torn) spleen, kidneys, or liver— less common because the lower ribs are more flexible and less prone to fracture.
 Still, it happens.

-How Can I Tell If It’s Broken
+How Can I Tell If Ribs Are Broken

 Patients with fractured ribs may be unsure what exactly hurts.
 Usually, you can tell if it’s a rib injury if it hurts (more) when you try to take a deep breath, or if you feel pain when someone presses on the injured area.

-Not being able to breathe normally may lead to shortness of breath, headaches, dizziness, sleepiness or a feeling of panic or anxiety.
+Not being able to breathe normally may lead to shortness of breath, headaches, dizziness, sleepiness, or a feeling of panic or anxiety.

 Any rib injury may set up the conditions for pneumonia.
 If the patient cannot breathe deeply, the lungs are vulnerable to inflammation.
-In fact, about one third of patients over the age of 65 who suffer a rib fracture end up with pneumonia— which is one of the leading killers of seniors.
+In fact, about one-third of patients over the age of 65 who suffer a rib fracture end up with pneumonia— which is one of the leading killers of seniors.

 Treatment for pneumonia consists of pain relief and breathing exercises.
 Our orthopedic staff will show you how to breathe deeply to avoid the fluid build-up that causes pneumonia.
 You will be given medication to relieve pain and help you sleep and breathe more comfortably.